The criminal offences of littering and discarding, including improper disposing of waste products, are punishable by law in the United Kingdom.

-They force district councils and local authorities to regulate the laws on littering in the United Kingdom.
+As a rule, DEFRA make the legislation on littering.
+They force district councils and local authorities to regulate the rules about littering.

 Most councils are required to keep relevant land safe and clear of discarded garbage in their regions.

-FLY-TIPPING RULES: Illegal dumping or abandoning waste litter is an offence penalized by district councils who are responsible for keeping relevant land clear and safe.
+The illegal dumping (or abandoning) of waste litter is an offence penalized by district councils who are responsible for keeping relevant land clear and safe.

 Laws on Littering and Discarding Waste Refuse